 I also tested quite a few liquid highlighters.
 I think, overall, I still prefer powder highlighters.
 However, there’s one liquid highlighter that I’ve fallen head over heels for.
 Most others I found issues with, be it how they wore or how they mixed with my foundation and concealer.
 They looked nice until I got really close in the mirror… Then I’d see where they bunched up.
 The one I’ll mention today doesn’t do that.
 But, I’d still say I have and purchase more powder highlights than cream.

 My eye makeup this year went from me trying to work on my shadow blending to super simple.
 Sometimes one cream shadow, or one light shimmery shade over the eyes.
 Most of the time, no eyeshadow, just a bit of eyeliner and mascara.
+I loved trying new things this year and subscription boxes and gifts with purchase were my jam.

 Towards the end of the year, I didn’t wear much makeup at all, I spent a lot of time ill in bed and recovering from life threatening blood clots.
 That first time I actually felt the desire to put on makeup again was so good.
 There were times I thought I’d never get the “old me” back.
 I mean, I don’t think I will ever be the old me completely.
 I do have a new normal.
 However, I’d like to think there are elements of the old me, mixed in with the new.